Stazed/seq32/README.md

 What is seq32?
 --------------
 It's a fork of [seq24](https://launchpad.net/seq24) (which is a fork of the [original seq24](http://filter24.org/seq24/)).

-This a GTKMM-3 version with may enhancements and bug fixes.
+This a GTKMM-3 version with many enhancements.

 Version 2.0.0 changes:

-Beginning with version 2.0.0 seq42 has been ported to Gtkmm-3.
+Beginning with version 2.0.0 seq32 has been ported to Gtkmm-3.

 New colors.